omarafal/c-stage1-projects/README.md

-This repository contains my first set of C projects — small programs I built after learning the fundamentals of C.\
+This repository contains my first set of C projects; small programs I built after learning the fundamentals of C.\
 I call this Stage 1 because it’s the first stepping stone in my C programming journey.

 The goal of this repo is to practice: